Lite and just right

-The Fire TV Stick Lite and Fire TV Stick are both capable of playing video with Dolby Atmos Audio, but the Fire TV Stick Lite requires an HDMI pass-through to process it.
+The only areas where they differ are in how you can output and process Dolby Atmos Audio and in the handy Alexa Voice Remotes.
+The Fire TV Stick Lite and Fire TV Stick are both capable of playing video with Dolby Atmos Audio, but the Fire TV Stick Lite requires an HDMI pass-through to process it properly.

 Amazon Fire TV Stick vs. Fire TV Stick Lite: Which should you buy?

 Amazon's newest HDMI dongle is its cheapest Fire TV stick ever.
-At $30, the Fire TV Stick Lite dispenses with the additional TV controls of its mainline counterpart, but it still gets the job done.
+At $30 (retail price without seasonal discounts), the Fire TV Stick Lite dispenses with the additional TV controls of its mainline counterpart, but still gets the job done with zero issues.